PWM (Pulse Width Mod) in STM32

 HAL_TIM_PWM_Start(&htim1, TIM_CHANNEL_1);

-- Here we will set the value in the Capture Compare Register (CCR).
+- Inside the main function, we will first set the pulse value in the Capture Compare Register (CCR).

 - Since I am using Channel 1, the Register is CCR1.